 PSYCHPREP’s EPPP success strategy includes three critical components.

 Regardless of your natural aptitude for multiple-choice tests, test-taking skills can be dramatically improved.
-PSYCHPREP provides a highly effective test-taking strategy that has helped thousands succeed on the EPPP.
-This test-taking strategy is incorporated throughout all of PSYCHPREP’s EPPP programs (e.g., Study Strategies Workshop, Free Introductory Package, Weekend Workshop, 14-Week Seminar, Audio CDs, Online Tests).
+PSYCHPREP provides highly effective test-taking strategies that have helped thousands succeed on the EPPP.
+These test-taking strategies are incorporated throughout all of PSYCHPREP’s EPPP programs (e.g., Study Strategies Workshop, Free Introductory Package, Weekend Workshop, 15-Week Seminar, Audio CDs/mp3s, Online Tests).

 In addition to teaching you how to approach multiple choice test questions, PSYCHPREP’s online testing program is designed to optimize development of test-taking skills.
 Detailed rationales are provided for every question, for correct responses as well as all incorrect responses.
 Our testing program also gives each test-taker the opportunity to take all test questions three times, with additional access given at no charge, if necessary.